Title: Albert G. Milbank Professor of Geosciences and International Affairs and the High Meadows Environmental Institute

-Position: Michael Oppenheimer is the Albert G. Milbank Professor of Geosciences and International Affairs in the Princeton School of Public and International Affairs, the Department of Geosciences, and the Princeton Environmental Institute at Princeton University.
+Position: Michael Oppenheimer is the Albert G. Milbank Professor of Geosciences and International Affairs in the Princeton School of Public and International Affairs, the Department of Geosciences, and the The High Meadows Environmental Institute (HMEI) at Princeton University.
 He is the Director of the Center for Policy Research on Energy and the Environment (C-PREE) and Faculty Associate of the Atmospheric and Ocean Sciences Program, the Princeton Institute for International and Regional Studies.

 Area(s): Climate Science